UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 ```

 If we set K less than 3, then the clustering merges separate groups of data; this causes a large
-total WSSD, since the cluster center (denoted by an "x") is not close to any of the data in the cluster.
+total WSSD, since the cluster center (denoted by large shapes with black outlines) is not close to any of the data in the cluster.
 On
 the other hand, if we set K greater than 3, the clustering subdivides subgroups of data; this does indeed still
 decrease the total WSSD, but by only a *diminishing amount*.
 If we plot the total WSSD versus the number of
 clusters, we see that the decrease in total WSSD levels off (or forms an "elbow shape") when we reach roughly